IrynaKrt/Loan-OOP-/README.md

 #### I am ready to learn and learn new things, because I want to be useful!

 ## About this project:
-#### This is my first project in the **OOP-style** on a Javascript!
-The "final" results of this work are saved in the master-branch for now!
+#### This is my first study-project in the **OOP-style** on a Javascript!
+This work was done using gulp and babel!
+The project was created in the style of slides that fit into one page.
 #### I thank in advance those who will express their objective opinion and tell me what can be improved ♡